Best Staycation Ideas in Atlanta

 After a day in Midtown, spend the following day in Downtown Atlanta near Centennial Olympic Park.
 Walk to Joy Cafe for breakfast in Midtown.
 Then, hop on Marta at the Midtown Station to the Civic Center Station or take Marta to the Five Points Station and enjoy playground time at nearby Woodruff Park.
 We started at the Georgia Aquarium, a 15 minute walk from the Civic Center Station.
 On weekends, consider a trip to the aquarium as soon as it opens.
 Next, experience the World of Coke.
 The 3D theater, the soda sampling, plus the free coke at the beginning was a hit with the kids.

-For football lovers, the College Football Hall of Fame has it all.
+For football lovers, the Chick-fil-A Fan College Football Hall of Fame has it all.
 Find your college helmet on the big wall, test your football skills, and relive those raucous moments rooting for your favorite college football team.
 Afterwards, bring swimsuits for the kids to play in the Centennial Olympic Park rings fountain.

 Something as simple as taking Marta into town can make the staycation feel like an adventure for the kids, and you’ll save on hotel parking fees –a win-win.
 Marta is a convenient and easy way to travel between Midtown and Downtown Atlanta.
 While downtown, the Atlanta Streetcar is easy and cheap.
 You can also venture to the Five Points Station and the East-West Marta line to explore the Westside Atlanta BeltLine Trail, Inman Park, and Decatur.